wpexpertsio/login-designer/readme.txt

 = How do I start customizing? =

-You may easily navigate to the Login Designer editor via the **WordPress Dashboard > Apperance > Login** link.
+You may easily navigate to the Login Designer editor via the **WordPress Dashboard > Apperance > Login Designer** link.
 Alternatively, you may view the editor by opening the **Login Designer** section within the Customizer.

 = Is Login Designer free? =